Home » How to Play Contract Rummy

 Melding In Contract Rummy

+Learn to form valid melds with your cards to win the round and become a contract rummy champion.
 Melding is one of the most essential elements of playing contract rummy.
 To be successful at it, you have to understand what constitutes a valid set or run in this game.

 In contract rummy, sets are composed of three or more cards of the same rank that belong to different suits.
 On the other hand, runs require two or more consecutive cards belonging to the same suit.
 Runs can also consist of Ace, King, Queen, Jack, and Ten only.
-You must keep in mind that these rules apply for both red and black jokers when forming sets or runs.
+You must keep in mind that these rules apply to both red and black jokers when forming sets or runs.

 In order to score points in each round, players should try their best to create as many combinations as possible from their own card collection and combine them together into larger melds like books or sequences with either pure or impure forms.